Pre-order our latest SewTites releases – the Ultra and new Mix Packs! Click here to shop.

 If you’re using Annie’s Soft ‘n Stable, then go with the HDs – they securely hold together more than one layer of her thick stabilizer because of the stronger magnets in this model.

-The SewTites Minis or SewTites HDs are good options.
+The SewTites Originals, Minis, Dots, or HDs are good options.

 Both have stronger magnets in them than the Originals and the Minis are a smaller size, so they work great for smaller hoops.

-If you embroider super thick towels or multiple layers of thicker materials together, go with the HDs, since they’re our biggest and strongest model.
+If you embroider super thick towels or multiple layers of thicker materials together, go with the HDs, since they’re one of our strongest models.

 The SewTites Original or SewTites HD are good options for you as well.

-If you sew lots of thick materials together, go with the HDs.
+If you sew lots of thick materials together, go with the HDs, or our ultra-strong, Ultra

 If you stick to just a couple, do the Originals, because you don’t want the residual magnetic force to stick to your metal throat plate and make the magnet come off while you're in the middle of sewing.